Redcolaborar/Red-Colaborar/wp-content/plugins/buddypress-global-search/readme.txt

 == Changelog ==

+= 1.1.7 =
+* New - Compatibility with Groups location search when using [Location Autocomplete for BuddyPress](https://www.buddyboss.com/product/locations-for-buddypress/)
+* Fix - Optimized member profile search query

 = 1.1.6 =
 * New - Ability to search multiple profile fields at once (requires re-saving profiles)
-* New - Better compatibility with [Location Autocomplete for BuddyPress](http://www.buddyboss.com/product/locations-for-buddypress/)
+* New - Better compatibility with [Location Autocomplete for BuddyPress](https://www.buddyboss.com/product/locations-for-buddypress/)

 = 1.1.5 =
 * Fix - Sanitize user input